hezro/snyk-projects-import/README.md

 # snyk-projects-import

+## Description:
 This Go utility allows you import a single file, multiple files, or the whole repo.
+This could also be used to "refresh" the repo.

 ***